-Brand Names: Cipro, Cipro XR, Proquin XR
+Brand names: Cipro, Proquin XR

 What is ciprofloxacin?

 Ciprofloxacin should be used only for infections that cannot be treated with a safer antibiotic.

-You may not be able to use ciprofloxacin if you have a muscle disorder.
+You may not be able to use this medicine if you have a muscle disorder.
 Tell your doctor if you have a history of myasthenia gravis.

 Before taking this medicine

-You should not use ciprofloxacin if you are allergic to a fluoroquinolone antibiotic, or if you are also taking tizanidine (Zanaflex).
+You should not use ciprofloxacin if you are allergic to it, or if:

-To make sure ciprofloxacin is safe for you, tell your doctor if you have:
+To make sure ciprofloxacin is safe for you, tell your doctor if you have ever had:

-tendon problems, arthritis or other joint problems (especially in children);
+arthritis or problems with your tendons, bones or joints (especially in children);

 trouble swallowing pills;

-low levels of potassium in your blood (hypokalemia); or
+low levels of potassium in your blood (hypokalemia).

 Do not give this medicine to a child without medical advice.

 It is not known whether this medicine will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant.
+Tell your doctor if you are pregnant.

 How should I take ciprofloxacin?

-Do not share this medicine with another person, even if they have the same symptoms you have.
+Do not share this medicine with another person.

 Store at room temperature away from moisture and heat.
 Do not allow the liquid medicine to freeze.
 Throw away any unused liquid after 14 days.